-[3] INTENS/FOCUS - Knob with associated LEDs and TRACE ROT.-pushbutton.
+(3) INT./FOC.
+Knob for intensity and focus setting, with associated LEDs and TRACE ROT. pushbutton.

-If the readout (RO) is not switched off, briefly pressing the READOUT pushbutton switches over the INTENS/FOCUS knob function indicated by a LED in the sequence A, FOC, RO, A. In condition READOUT deactivated, the switching sequence is A, FOC, A.
+3.1 Briefly pressing the TRACE ROT. pushbutton switches over the INT./FOC. knob to another function, which is indicated by an LED.
+If the readout (RO) is not switched off, the sequence is A, FOC, RO, A. In condition READOUT deactivated, the switching sequence is A, FOC, A.

-"A":
+3.1.1 "A":

-The INTENS/FOCUS control knob adjusts the signal(s) intensity.
+The INT./FOC. knob controls the signal(s) intensity.
 Turning this knob clockwise increases the intensity.
 Only the minimum required trace intensity should be used, depending on signal parameters, oscilloscope settings and light conditions.

-"FOC":
+3.1.2 "FOC":

-The INTENS/FOCUS control knob adjusts both the trace and the readout sharpness.
+The INT./FOC. knob controls both the trace and the readout sharpness.
 Note: The electron beam diameter gets larger with a higher trace intensity and the trace sharpness decreases.
 This can be corrected to a certain extent.
-Assuming that the trace sharpness was set to optimum in the screen centre, it is unavoidable that the trace sharpness decreases with an increasing distance from the centre.
+Assuming that the trace sharpness was set to optimum in the screen center, it is unavoidable that the trace sharpness decreases with an increasing distance from the center.